JayZang/twitter-clone/README.md

 Start server on **production** environment:
 When deploy to cloud, we take [Heroku](https://devcenter.heroku.com/) as a example, the [Heroku](https://devcenter.heroku.com/) will auto run `npm start` by default.
 And we just auto take environment variables(Ex: PORT) of [Heroku](https://devcenter.heroku.com/) system to set up our server to work (Server of
-MongoDB to connect should be configured by yourself).
+MongoDB to connect should be configured by yourself)

 ```shell
 npm start           #same as 'npm run start:prod'